InstaWP/wordpress-string-locator/docs/readme.txt

 == Screenshots ==

-1. Searching through the Twenty Fourteen theme for the string 'not found'
+1. Searching WordPress for the string `hello dolly`.
+2. Search screen when editing is disabled.
-2. Having clicked the link for one of the results and being taken to the editor in the browser
+3. Having clicked the link for one of the results and being taken to the editor in the browser.
-3. Smart-Scan has detected an inconsistency in the use of braces
+4. Smart-Scan has detected an inconsistency in the use of braces.

 == Changelog ==